The Many Faces of the American West: Tahoe to Texas

 What does one think of when one thinks of the American West?
 Cowboys and cactus and Hollywood, for sure.
 But there is all this and so much more.

 This road trip over the next week or so is via highway, not byway.
-The main stops are Tahoe to visit a friend; Pasadena for the Cassini Grand Finale and then onto Houston via Route 10, where I will hook up with Ann Cavitt Fisher, friend, travel blogger and general partner in travel crime.
-We are going to Ireland.
+The main stops are Tahoe to visit a friend; Pasadena for the Cassini Grand Finale and then onto Houston via Route 10, where I will leave for Ireland.

 Heading south from Seattle to Tahoe, Route 44 cuts through Lassen National Forest, southeast towards Reno/Tahoe.
 It’s a two lane road, winding through forested land, gaining elevation along the way.
 It is fire season and smoke from the Oregon fires completely obscures the countryside.
 My heart goes out to the people living with the smoke and the uncertainty that wild fires bring.